AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 ## Install the extension

+You can install the [!DNL Catalog Service] extension for both Adobe Commerce on cloud infrastructure and on-premises instances.

-The [!DNL Catalog Service] for Adobe Commerce is installed with Composer keys, which are linked to the Magento ID ([mageid](https://developer.adobe.com/commerce/marketplace/guides/sellers/profile-personal/#field-descriptions) provided in the signup process.
+The [!DNL Catalog Service] is installed with Composer keys, which are linked to the Magento ID ([mageid](https://developer.adobe.com/commerce/marketplace/guides/sellers/profile-personal/#field-descriptions) provided in the signup process.
 Composer uses these keys during the initial installation of [!DNL Adobe Commerce], or in situations in which the Composer keys were not previously saved to the `auth.json` file.

 See [Get your authentication keys](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html) for more information about obtaining Composer keys.